JakBul/Premier-League-Quiz/README.md

 - Popup window explaining how to play the Quiz and options of either Exit or Play
 - Quiz Section which contains 10 Questions with 4 possible answers
 - Every question has only one correct answer
-- Only after answering each question, player can move to another one
+- Only after answering each question, user can move to another one
 - After the last question the result will be shown in Result Box section
-- Player can go back to menu of the game if needs or play again upon clicking on button Try Again
+- User can go back to menu of the game if needs or play again upon clicking on button Try Again

 ### **Structure**

 This is one page website to reach simplicity.

-I chose the following order for the gameplay 'Home > Pop up window with rules > Quiz Section > Result Box', as I felt this would allow the whole flow of quiz to be digested in the best way.
+I chose the following order for the gameplay 'Main Page > Pop up window with rules > Quiz Section > Result Box', as I felt this would allow the whole flow of quiz to be digested in the best way.

 I also chose to use maximum of 10 questions and double-checked them on Wikipedia where are tracked all of English Premier League records.